-Regional Parks and Open Spaces Help During and After Fires
+Our Regional Parks and Open Spaces Help Us During and After the Fires

-During the devastating 2017 wildfires, we saw the 860-acre Shiloh Ranch Regional Park act as a buﬀer between the Tubbs Fire and the town of Windsor.
-The park's open space allowed crews to react and prevent the fire's spread.
+We saw the 860-acre Shiloh Ranch act as a buffer between the fire and Windsor, helping to slow the fire down long enough for crews to react and prevent its encroachment on the town.

 Planning for the Future

-We are committed to seeing parks play a vital role in the health, safety and economy of Sonoma County for decades to come.
-Residents love their parks.
-Now, as we recover, we know we can work together to improve the entire Sonoma County parks network for all to enjoy.
+We are committed to seeing our Regional Parks play a vital role in the health, safety and economy of our county for decades to come.
+Residents love their parks – now as we recover, we know we can work together to improve our entire Sonoma County parks network for all to enjoy.